ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - **Expressivity**: The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts, and so calculations cannot be written as algorithms.
+  Expressing calculations as algorithms is crucial for Scripters, we find that Calcers will so use simple algorithms.
 - **Reuse**: It is impossible to reuse spreadsheet formulas in other formulas or in software systems.
 - **Complex Data**: It remains burdensome to deal